rapaktech/inventory-tracking-api/README.md

 # Inventory Tracking Application

-This is a basic inventory tracking service, built using Node, Express and MongoDB for database
+This is a basic inventory tracking service, built using Node.js, Express.js and MongoDB for database

 ## _API Use Guide:_
 To start the server: